biratjung/how-to-lam/docs/intro_page/back.md

   <figcaption>
   Tashi
   <br>
-  Likes: Gym
+  Likes: Jiu Jitsu
   <br>
-  Dislikes: Whoever that doesn't like him
+  Dislikes: The fate that bounds him
   <br>
   "How much can you bench, bruh?"
   </figcaption>